 “If you’re going to let other people join in that experience,” he says, “you better make sure they meet the standards of what you’re doing.
 And that standard shouldn’t just be to poke the customer to get them to spend more money.”

-6. Finally, Leverage Your Machine Learning with Purpose
+6. Leverage Your Machine Learning with Purpose

 It’s easy for executives to see an ecommerce search results page driven by thousands of rules, then ask how many analysts they need to do some search engine optimization.
 The alternative is a dynamic recommendation engine that takes what’s already there and makes it more efficient — automatically.